gggeek/db-3v4l/README.md

 - each db instance runs in a dedicated container (except SQLite)
 - one container runs the web interface
 - one container runs the command-line tools which connect to the databases
-- one container runs Adminer, a separate, self-contained db administration app, also written in php
+- one container runs Adminer, a separate, self-contained db administration web app, also written in php

 Docker-compose is used to orchestrate the execution of the containers, ie. start, stop and connect them.